wuriyanto48/kafka-cli-py/README.md

 Kafka CLI tools written in <b>Python</b> for `publish` and `subscribe` message from <b>Apache Kafka</b>.

-Similiar tools that i build with `Golang` https://github.com/musobarlab/kafka-cli.
+A similiar tool that i built with `Golang` https://github.com/musobarlab/kafka-cli.

 ### Install